Mathesis-Software/Knots/README.md

 sudo apt install g++ make ccache libgl-dev rapidjson-dev
 ```

 Qt6 is available from [the Qt site](https//www.qt.io/download).
-KnotEditor is truly open-source, so you free open-source Qt works for this app.
+Qt6 is available from the Qt site.
+KnotEditor is truly open-source, so feel free to use the open-source Qt edition for this app.

 #### To build
 ```